Monotone additive statistics on heavy-tailed convolution semigroups: Proof of Theorem

-\begin{proof} Since $\P(\R)$ has no torsion elements except its identity, $\phi$ can only be bounded if it is identically zero.
-Thus the claim will follow from \Cref{lem:bounded} if we can show that $\phi$ is translation invariant.
-To this end, we need to show that for every $x \in \R$ it holds that $\phi(\delta_x)=0$.
-This will follow if we show that $\phi(\delta_1)=0$, since the convolution powers of $\delta_1$ eventually stochastically dominate every other point mass.
+We now return to the proof of Theorem~\ref{thm:PR}\ref{item:PR}.
+Since $\R$ has no nonzero torsion elements, $\varphi$ can only be bounded if it is identically zero.
+Thus the claim will follow from Lemma~\ref{lem:bounded} if we can show that every monotone additive statistic $\varphi \colon \P \to \R$ is translation invariant.
+To this end, we need to show that for every $x \in \R$ it holds that $\varphi(\delta_x)=0$.
+By Lemma \ref{lem:point-masses} it suffices to show $\varphi(\delta_1)=0$.